 In a creative practice that constructs archives of personal narratives around race, gender, parenthood, Angélica Dass combines photography and activism to expose ongoing social injustices.
 In this new public talk, which also celebrates the publication of The Colors We Share (Aperture, 2021), the artist challenges us to reconsider how we think about skin colour and racial identity, and the influence photography has on how we are seen, how we see ourselves and what we present to the world.
-This talk will be moderated by art historian Cheryl Finley (Cornell University).

 Details on how to access the talk will be confirmed upon registration.
 Please check your junk folders if you haven't received an email from TPG staff confirming your place.

 Watch this event from Wed 9 Jun, 18.30 BST